Jacob Boehme

 and holds this against Sources of spiritual science to look at the impulse given by the Individuality of Jacob Boehme.

-Whereas the first period after death little happens, there is a rising period in the second 33 year period and a wave of major activity related to this impulse in the third 33 year period.
-This shows how generations are carriers of the impulses seeded before by earlier generations.
-See more info on the topic pages above.
+Whereas the first period after death not so much happens in terms of impact, there is a rising impulse in the second 33 year period and a wave of major activity related to this impulse in the third 33 year period.
+This shows how consecutive generations are carriers of the impulses seeded before by earlier generations.
+More info on the topic pages above.

 Timeline for Jacob Boehme influence